Marabunta12/election-DApp-frontend/README.md

 ## This Dapp goal is to allow some centralized entity to hold en election with easily verifiable results.
 Thanks to blockchain technology any attems of fraud are impossible.

 ## This repository contains only frontend code.
-For front-end and subgraph code see links below
+For smart contract and subgraph code see links below

 * ### [Election smart contract code](https://github.com/Marabunta12/election-DApp)
 * ### [Subgraph code](https://github.com/Marabunta12/election-dapp-graph)